Semi-supervised Embedding Learning for High-dimensional Bayesian Optimization: Numerical Results

 \subsection{Experiment Setting}

-For comparison, we also evaluated with other state-of-the-art algorithms: REMBO \citep{Wang2013Bayesian}, which performs BO on random linear embedding, REMBO-$K_X$ \citep{nayebi19a} which computes the kernel using distance in the high-dimensional space.
-REMBO-$K_{\psi}$ \citep{binois2014warped}, which uses a warping kernel and finds the evaluation point through sophisticated mapping.
-HeSBO \citep{nayebi19a}, which uses the count-sketch technique to generate subspace and compute the projection matrix.
-Additional baselines include ADD-BO \citep{k2015high}, which assumes that the objective function has an additive structure, and recently-proposed SIR-BO \citep{zhang2019high}, which uses SIR to learn a low-dimensional space actively. $\text{SILBO-BU}$ and $\text{SILBO-TD}$ represent the proposed SILBO algorithm that employs the $bottom$-$up$ and $top$-$down$ mapping strategies respectively.
+For comparison, we also evaluated other state-of-the-art algorithms: REMBO \citep{Wang2013Bayesian}, which performs BO on a random generated linear embedding space, REMBO-$K_X$, which computes the kernel using the distance in the high-dimensional space, REMBO-$K_{\psi}$ \citep{binois2014warped}, which uses a warping kernel and finds the evaluation point through sophisticated mapping, and HeSBO \citep{nayebi19a}, which uses the count-sketch technique to generate subspace and compute the projection matrix.
+Additional methods include ADD-BO \citep{k2015high}, which assumes that the objective function has an additive structure, and recently-proposed SIR-BO \citep{zhang2019high}, which uses SIR to learn a low-dimensional space purely. $\text{SILBO-BU}$ and $\text{SILBO-TD}$ represent the proposed SILBO algorithm that employs the $bottom$-$up$ and $top$-$down$ mapping strategies respectively.

 We employed the package \textit{GPy}\footnote{\url{https://github.com/SheffieldML/GPy}} as the Gaussian Process framework and selected the Matérn kernel for the GP model.
 We adopted the package ristretto\footnote{\url{https://github.com/erichson/ristretto}} to perform the R-SVD.
-The embedding matrix $B$ was set to be updated every 20 iterations.
 We employed \textit{CMA-ES} \citep{hansen16CMA} to compute Equation \ref{strategy2} for $\text{SILBO-TD}$.
+The embedding matrix $B$ is updated every 20 iterations.
 The size of the unlabeled points is set to 50 in each iteration.
-The number of neighbors $k$ is set to $7$ for semi-supervised dimension reduction.
+The number of neighbors $k$ is set to $7$ and the number of unlabeled points is set to $50$ for semi-supervised dimension reduction.
 To obtain error bars, we performed 100 independent runs for each algorithm on synthetic functions and 5 runs for the neural network hyperparameter search.
 We plotted the mean value along with one standard deviation.
 For ADD-BO, we used the authors' implementation through $MATLAB$, so we did not compare its scalability since other algorithms were implemented in $Python$.
 Also, we evaluated SILBO using two acquisition functions: UCB and EI.
+The number of initial random points defaults to 50 and the response values of initial points are not considered when observing the experimental performance except in Section~\ref{effectiveofiterativelearning}, which uses different number of initial points, so the response values of these points are shown in the performance curve.